-A low PSC-12 scoring indicates that the organisational climate has a high risk of poor wellbeing outcomes, such as job strain and burnout among workers.
+A low PSC-12 score indicates that the organisational climate has a high risk of poor wellbeing outcomes, such as job strain and burnout among workers.

-Improving the PSC provides benefits to physical and mental health and can help reduce productivity loss due to:
+Improving the PSC provides benefits to physical and mental health and can help reduce productivity loss due to sickness absence and presenteeism.

 Other organisations involved

-Participating employers cannot be named due to privacy and ethics requirements.
+Participating employers remain de-identified due to privacy requirements.

 For more information on this research project, please email email@example.com.